-Customize a Georgia commercial lease agreement (above) and read further about required disclosures in Georgia, optional addendums by business type, and what Georgia landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Georgia commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Georgia landlord tenant laws apply to commercial lease agreements.

 If a tenant intends to do business on the premise, then he or she will need to enter into a commercial lease agreement with the landlord.
 This type of lease, like other leases, is executed using a legal document that has similarities to other types of leases.
 That said, there are differences that sometimes entail outlining protections for both lessee and landlord that relate to the commercial nature of the lease and property.
 For example, in many cases, a guarantor is utilized, which can serve as a type of protection, especially if the renter has an imperfect credit history.